K5741/OSmini/README.md

 ## Built With
 - Java 17
 - Java Swing
-- IntelliJ IDEA (recommended for running)
+- Visual Studio Code and IntelliJ IDEA (recommended for running)